Research

 Each HDR candidate works with at least two supervisors, a primary supervisor and an associate supervisor.
 The role of the supervisor is to support, guide, and encourage you in your work, as well as give you feedback on your writing.
 As you develop as a researcher, the relationship between the HDR candidate and the supervisor undergoes subtle changes as you become the expert in your field of research.

-Training Opportunities
+Training opportunities

 The SGR offers several different training opportunities, and we are continuing to develop this program.
 The aim of training is to equip you with the skills you need to compete your dissertation, but also to prepare you for life after completion.
 Areas covered include general orientation to the research environment, opportunities to participate in research methodologies units, training for the first major milestone—the confirmation panel, academic writing skills development, workshops on presenting and publishing your research and planning your career.

-Research Seminars and Conferences
+Research seminars and conferences

 CTC and the University of Divinity run regular research seminars and conferences.
 Engaging with other researchers and scholars, listening to their work, and presenting your own, helps to develop critical thinking and engagement, and broadens your knowledge of a breadth of disciplines and research.
 It is another way of building community.